-Clear is supporting long-term care homes in BC to provide person-centred care for residents with the behavioural and psychological symptoms of dementia (BPSD).
+Clear supported long-term care homes in BC to provide person-centred care for residents with the behavioural and psychological symptoms of dementia (BPSD).

-Clear is a clinical quality improvement initiative guided by Choosing Wisely’s recommendation on using antipsychotic medications to treat BPSD in cases where nonpharmacologic measures have failed, and where the symptoms either cause significant suffering, distress and/or pose an imminent threat to the patient or others.
+Clear was a clinical quality improvement initiative guided by Choosing Wisely’s recommendation on using antipsychotic medications to treat BPSD in cases where nonpharmacologic measures have failed, and where the symptoms either cause significant suffering, distress and/or pose an imminent threat to the patient or others.

-Wave 3 is supporting care homes across the province whose use of antipsychotics (without a diagnosis of psychosis) is higher than the BC average of 25%.
-This includes both affiliated and health authority owned-and-operated care homes and represents the most care homes to ever participate in Clear.
-We’re excited to see what they accomplish together!
+Wave 3 supported care homes across the province whose use of antipsychotics (without a diagnosis of psychosis) is higher than the BC average of 25%.
+This included both affiliated and health authority owned-and-operated care homes and represents the most care homes to ever participate in Clear.

 The initiative began in December 2017 with a series of leadership preparation webinars to help clinical leaders and directors of care build their Action & Improvement Teams.
 Five regional Kick-Off Workshops in the Spring of 2018 and five Regional Workshops in the Fall of 2018 brought the teams together to connect and share learning.
-Regular monthly webinars provide education and tools to support emergent challenges.
+Regular monthly webinars provided education and tools to support emergent challenges.
 Clear Wave 3 ended May 2019 and the initiative report is being finalized.